ltejedor/hangman/readme.md

 # Hangman in Ruby
 By [Leandra Tejedor](https://github.com/ltejedor)

-Think you can defeat the computer in hangman?
+Think you can defeat the all powerful computer in hangman?

 Test your skills by running